 IV.
 College Sanctions

 Students and/or employees (full or part-time) who violate the standards set forth under the Aims Substance Abuse Policy (Aims Community College Policy 1-290) will be subject to disciplinary actions.
 Sanctions include, but are not limited to, reprimand, probation, suspension, expulsion or termination and/or referral to the appropriate authorities for prosecution.

 Health risks associated with drug and alcohol abuse encompass physical and psychological effects, including but not limited to: malnutrition, brain damage, paranoia, psychosis, hepatitis, convulsions, coma, depression, heart disease, death, pancreatitis, cirrhosis of the liver, damage to the central nervous system, elevated blood pressure, respiratory failure, low birth weight babies, babies with drug/alcohol addictions, and an increased probability of intravenous drug users contracting AIDS.
 It is recommended that anyone having specific questions relating to their health and drugs/ alcohol should consult their physician.

 Students who need counseling or treatment for drug or alcohol abuse may request a referral to North Range Behavioral Health.

 Full-time employees needing counseling or treatment for drug or alcohol abuse issues may take advantage of the Horizon Health Employee Assistance Program (EAP).
 Employees may pick up an EAP brochure in the Human Resources Office or click on the Employee Assistance Program link under Employee Services on the Employee tab of myAims.

 Off Campus Resources

-Information on ordinances/statutes, health risks and referral sources are available in the Office of the Dean for Students (College Center 240), the Student Life office (College Center 130) and the Human Resources office (General Services Building, room 201).
+Information on ordinances/statutes, health risks and referral sources are available in the Office of the Vice President of Student Services (College Center 240), the Student Leadership & Development office (College Center 130) and the Human Resources office (Cornerstone, room 201).